permitio/permit-cli/README.md

 ### `env template apply`

-Use this command to apply an environment template to your current environment.
+Use this command to apply a policy template to your current environment.
 This is useful for quickly setting up new environments with predefined configurations.
+The command is using the Terraform provider to apply the template, but it's not required to have Terraform installed.

 #### Options